bitovi/academy/src/angular/3a-pipes/3a-pipes.md

 @diff ../3-creating-components/restaurant.component.html ./restaurant.component.html

-✏️ Run the following to generate the **pipe** and the pipe's tests:
+✏️ Run the following to generate the **pipe** and the pipe’s tests:

 ```bash
 ng g pipe imageUrl